jensrossbach/node-red-sony-audio/README.md

 > |radio   |fm      |    |
 >
 > ##### Absolute Volume
 > Extracts the absolute volume from the response.
-If the response does not contain a zone, the `msg.payload` is a number, otherwise it is an object with the following format:
+Depending on wether a specific or all zones have been requested by the command, the `msg.payload` is either a single attribute or an array.
+If the volume is not associated with a specific zone, the attribute is a number, otherwise it is an object with the following format:
 > ```javascript
 > {
 >     "volume": "number",  // the absolute volume
->     "zone":   "number"   // the zone
+>     "zone":   "number"   // the associated zone
 > }
 > ```
 >
 > ##### Relative Volume
 > Extracts the relative volume from the response.
-If the response does not contain a zone, the `msg.payload` is a number, otherwise it is an object with the following format:
+Depending on wether a specific or all zones have been requested by the command, the `msg.payload` is either a single attribute or an array.
+If the volume is not associated with a specific zone, the attribute is a number, otherwise it is an object with the following format:
 > ```javascript
 > {
 >     "volume": "number",  // the relative volume
->     "zone":   "number"   // the zone
+>     "zone":   "number"   // the associated zone
 > }
 > ```
 >
 > ##### Muted
 > Extracts the mute state from the response.
-If the response does not contain a zone, the `msg.payload` is a boolean, otherwise it is an object with the following format:
+Depending on wether a specific or all zones have been requested by the command, the `msg.payload` is either a single attribute or an array.
+If the mute state is not associated with a specific zone, the attribute is a boolean, otherwise it is an object with the following format:
 > ```javascript
 > {
 >     "muted": "boolean",  // the mute state
->     "zone":  "number"    // the zone
+>     "zone":  "number"    // the associated zone
 > }
 > ```
 >